 After receiving electronic tablets, they got a quick tour of the complex.
 It had six floors going up, hosting all administrative offices, and ten levels going down, which held different departments, mainly the resurrection and the educational center.
-Access to the resurrection center was not granted to them just yet.
+Access to the Resurrection Center was not granted to them just yet.
 It was lunchtime when their tour was finished.
 Levi’s class joined the other students at the dining hall together with some of the people that worked there.
 The room was immense.
 A place that would easily fit and feed over one thousand people.
 And that was just one of the dining halls in the complex.
-Before the meal was served, the overseer of ‘Lazarus I’ gave a brief speech welcoming one and all to their new lives in this new world, which over the past two days, all students in that room had a glimpse of.
-He reassured the big crowd of resurrected ones that they will have satisfying answers to their questions, and he wished them the best, hoping that they would enjoy learning, discovering, and exploring in this fabulous new journey ahead of them.
+Before the meal was served, the overseer of ‘Lazarus I’ gave a brief speech welcoming one and all to their new lives in this new world, which over the past two days, all students in that room had a glimpse for themselves.
+He reassured the big crowd of resurrected ones that they would have satisfying answers to their questions, and he wished them the best, hoping that they would enjoy learning, discovering, and exploring in this fabulous new journey ahead of them.
 The overseer was eloquent and inspired confidence.
 From where Levi was sitting, it was impossible to take a good look at the person speaking, until he realized the man was being broadcast to all the various monitors spread throughout the hall.
 The face on the monitor nearby seemed familiar to him.

 “Wait.
 I know him,” Levi said to himself.
 “He worked at NASA, didn’t he?” he kept staring at the screen, trying to remember.
 “No?”
 It finally came to him, but he couldn’t believe it.
 “Is that, Mike?
 The janitor?”

 The first lecture would take place that afternoon.
 Right after lunch, the one guiding Levi’s group through the tour also showed them to their classroom and passed on the few last instructions regarding the program.
-Levi’s class numbered forty-five individuals counting him.
-They all took their place in the two hundred seat auditorium, shaped like a large indoor amphitheater.
+Levi’s class numbered forty-five individuals including him.
+They all took their place in the two-hundred-seat auditorium, shaped like a large indoor amphitheater.
 The minutes passed, and the class started to become anxious and impatient.
-The ambient sound of people murmuring was abruptly silenced by doors slamming when the instructor suddenly barged in through the podium’s right side entrance.
+The ambient sound of people murmuring was abruptly silenced by doors slamming open when the instructor suddenly barged in through the podium’s right side entrance.
 Absolute silence followed his arrival.
 Like everyone else in the room, Levi was expecting to be taken aback by what was coming, but he was in for a special treat.

 “Good afternoon, everyone.
 Sorry, I’m late.
 My name is–”